dfrunza/ashp4c/README.md

 ## Project status

-The compiler is under development; at this stage it doesn't output any code.
+The compiler is under development and at this stage it doesn't output any code.

 What has been finished and tested:
   - The lexer and parser.